The 2019 Annual Conference, at The Hayes, Swanwick, Derbyshire.

-Simon’s presentation, on day two, is ‘Euthanasia and the challenges for a chaplain in Europe’, and he will also lead a related workshop, ‘The role of a chaplain when a person asks for euthanasia’.
+Simon’s presentation, on day two, was ‘Euthanasia and the challenges for a chaplain in Europe’, and he also led a related workshop, ‘The role of a chaplain when a person asks for euthanasia’.

 Revd Dr Jonathan Pye, Hon Research Fellow in Medical Ethics, Bristol University.

 Presentation: Alice and the caterpillar: mining the meaning of empathy in hospice and palliative care chaplaincy

 Workshop: Empathy – Learning to walk in another’s shoes